pacificnm/pnm/README.md

 This script then checks for what ever application cron jobs need to be ran.
 This is configured through the admin in the cron section.

-To set it up run crontab -e as root and cpast the following code.
+To set it up run crontab -e as root and past the following code.

 */1   *    *    *    *     /var/www/bin/console.php cron --run

 On the system /var/www/bin/console.php should be a symlink to your install ie: /var/www/html/pnm/bin/console.php